Back of the Hill station: History

 Back of the Hill is the least-used stop on the MBTA subway system, averaging only 35 riders per day by a 2011 count.
 It was one of only four stops to average fewer than 100 riders per day.
 In 2021, the MBTA indicated plans to modify the Heath Street– section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
 Design work for the project began in July 2023.
-As of December 2024, the MBTA plans to close the Back of the Hill stop due to its proximity to Heath Street and the difficulty of building platforms at the site.
-Construction of the project is expected to take place in 2027–2029.
+In December 2024, the MBTA indicated plans to close the Back of the Hill stop due to its proximity to Heath Street and the difficulty of building platforms at the site.
+As of December 2025, construction of the project is expected to take place in 2027–2029.